danielzhang2001/Clodbot/home.md

 ## About:

-A Pokemon bot to keep track of stats from Showdown, update those stats into Google Sheets and give sets from Smogon.
+A Discord Pokemon Bot to keep track of stats from Showdown, update those stats into Google Sheets and give sets from Smogon.
+Useful for all levels of play, from hardcore battlers in Draft Leagues to more casual players who need a jumpstart in recommended Pokemon sets!

 <hr class="line">

 ## Bot Usage:

-- **Clodbot, analyze (Pokemon Showdown Replay Link)** wepfowajofpwajfpoewajopwajfwaopfjewopfajwofpeawjfwaopfjawepofjaewopfjwopef
+- **Clodbot, analyze (Pokemon Showdown Replay Link)**

 - **Clodbot, sheet set (Google Sheets Link)**